Radware/DP_Health_AWS/README.md

 ```

 ### Action Lambda Permissions ###
-In order to oporate the action Lambda function needs the following permissions:
+In order to operate the action Lambda function needs the following permissions:
 * Describe Internet Gateways - to fetch internet gateway information
 * Get and Update lambda function configuration - to modify environment variables in case failback is needed
-* Describe, associate and disasociate route tables - for performing the actual bypass operation
+* Describe, associate and disassociate route tables - for performing the actual bypass operation

-the following should be included into IAM policy Statements
+The following should be included into IAM policy statements

 ```
         {